 Configuration

-Waymark is configured entirely through environment variables.
-The runtime reads them directly from process.env - there's no auto-loading of .env files, so set them before launching waymark-start-workers (or import python-dotenv yourself if that's your preference).
+Configuration is entirely through environment variables.
+The runtime reads them directly from the process environment - there's no auto-loading of .env files, so set them before launching waymark-start-workers (or import python-dotenv yourself if that's your preference).

 The variables are grouped by which process reads them: the worker pool, the bridge, and the Python SDK / boot helpers.